BaseMax/ShopPriceChecker/README.md

 ### And so

-I think this is still buggy and if you want to contribute or do your bets or a nice and cool JS challenge. it's for you.
+I think this is still buggy and if you want to contribute or do your best or a nice and cool JS challenge. it's for you.

 Any kind of contribution are welcome.